 Here are the Node.js versions which are installed on my machine:

 By following these steps, you’ve not only installed Node.js using NVM but also gained the flexibility to manage multiple Node.js versions easily.
-This setup is ideal for development environments where projects may require different Node.js versions to run or be tested against.
+This setup is perfect for development environments where projects need different Node.js versions for running or testing.

 Method 3: Installing Node.js from Official Node.js Binary Distributions